 Youth workers and other professionals who work with young people are central to this project.
 The theoretical framework, practical tools and pilot training are all directed at equipping youth workers with awareness, knowledge, skills and methodologies for promoting positive mental health of young people.
-This section of the web page will provide you with the outputs of this project that can help improve the competences of youth workers for working on promotion of positive mental health.
+This section of the web page will provide you with information about the outputs of this project that can help improve the competences of youth workers for working on promotion of positive mental health.
+All outputs are available in the Resources section of this project.

 Introduction to the theoretical framework with a model (IO1)